Zaijian Jaranilla: Early life and education

-Zaijian Godsick Lara Jaranilla was born on August 23, 2001, in Gloria, Oriental Mindoro, to Glendelle Lara Jaranilla of Lucena, Quezon, and Zenon Louis Jaranilla of Marinduque.
-He grew up in Roxas District, Quezon City, Metro Manila, and regularly spends holidays in Boac, Marinduque.
-He is the eldest of three siblings, with two younger brothers: Zildjian Godweevil and Zymic Demigod Lara Jaranilla.
-His parents separated in 2006, and he currently resides with his father.
+Zaijian Godsick Lara Jaranilla was born on August 23, 2001, in Gloria, Oriental Mindoro, to Glendelle Lara Jaranilla and Zenon Louis Jaranilla and grew up in Quezon City, Metro Manila.
+He is the eldest of three siblings, staying and having connection primarily with his father and younger brother Zymic Jaranilla with a mother was separated from the family in 2006 and secondarily since 2009 with the Atayde family.
+Jaranilla regularly spends vacations locally in various provinces most notably Boac, Marinduque, and internationally abroad starting with his 8th birthday at Hong Kong Disneyland in 2009 and then began to go to visa countries in 2019 with South Korea.